abozhilov/ES-Iter/README.md

 #####`range(end)`
 #####`range(start, end[, step])`

-This is a versatile function to create iterator of arithmetic progressions.
+This is a versatile function to create generator of arithmetic progressions.
 The arguments must be plain integers.
 With single argument `start` is 0 and `end` is equal to passed value.
 If the `step` argument is omitted, it defaults to 1 or -1 depends on `start` and `end` values.